juliachanb/juliachanb.github.io/pages/about.md

 published: true
 ---

 Hey, there!
 I'm Julia, a multiplatform journalist who works and plays in the digital space.
-With more than 10 years of experience in the news industry, I'm well acclimated to high-pressure environments, the nonstop rhythm of news cycles, and the ebb and flow of tech trends.
+With more than 10 years of experience in the news industry, I'm well-acclimated to high-pressure environments, the nonstop rhythm of news cycles, and the ebb and flow of tech trends.

 I'm quick, efficient and accurate – without losing wit or creativity.